stargate/stargate/DEV_GUIDE.md

 Want to build Stargate locally or even start contributing to the project?
 This is the right place to get started.

-If you're developing on MacOS, we've added notes throughout to highlight a few specific differences.
+If you're developing on macOS, we've added notes throughout to highlight a few specific differences.

 ## Code conventions